moan0s/hugo-nederburg-theme/README.md

 # Nederburg theme for hugo

 Nederburg is a fast and secure theme.

-This Hugo theme was ported from [competethemes](https://www.competethemes.com/tracks/).
+It was was ported from [competethemes](https://www.competethemes.com/tracks/) by Appernetic.
+This version is "maintained" (for his own purpose) by moanos.
+The original theme and Readme can be found [here](https://github.com/appernetic/hugo-nederburg-theme).
+A list of changes is below

 ![screenshot](https://raw.githubusercontent.com/appernetic/hugo-nederburg-theme/master/images/screenshot.png)